 We can ease your anxiety by explaining how we work and how you can get the most out of working with us.
 Before beginning, it’s helpful to understand some of the basics about hiring a technical consultant.
 If you have never done it before, the process can seem intimidating, but read on and you are likely to feel more comfortable.

 Making the Initial Contact

 If you are wondering whether an engineering consultant might help, do yourself a favor and call us and there is a good chance you will learn something that helps you move towards a solution.
 We’re here to help.

 During an initial conversation we’ll listen to your concerns; sometimes we are able to offer suggestions right on the phone, other times we conclude that additional steps are needed.
-In cases where we think our expertise will be of help, we will talk to you about work we could do for you.
+In cases where we think our knowledge will be of help, we will talk to you about work we could do for you.
 If what we suggest is interesting to you, we will send you a proposal to conduct the work.

 What’s in a Proposal?

 Proposals explain the work that we are offering to perform based on our initial conversation with you and other information that may be available to us.The proposal explains potential costs and describes the terms and conditions under which we are offering to perform the work.
 The proposal becomes the written agreement between you and us when you sign and accept it.
 We’re happy to discuss any part of a proposal that you do not understand.